shubham-shahh/lidar_map_localizer/README.md

 ![Real world data Video](https://github.com/shubham-shahh/lidar_map_localizer/blob/v_0_3_Aug_2025/assets/real_world_data.gif)

-## Currect challanges and Future work
+## Current Challanges and Future Work

 1) Exploring learning-based matching techniques for robust translational and rotational accuracies, like[BUFFER_X](https://github.com/MIT-SPARK/BUFFER-X)
 2) Adding an additional landmark detection module to provide a robust error-flushing mechanism
 3) Better memory management to work with large scale maps
 4) Improve the perforance of the system to improve the frame rate
 5) Building a framework to maintain accurate and extremely sparse yet informative submaps to ensure overlap is not an issue for calculating accurate odometry
+6) Add Aruco Based initialization to support init from anywhere

 ## Installation